Online Blackmail

 - Block the blackmailer on all platforms and change your password on all accounts

-- Blackmailers are breaking a number of laws so make sure to report any concerns to the police on 101, report it online or phone 999 in an emergency
+- Blackmailers are breaking a number of laws so make sure to report any concerns to the police on 101, report it online or phone 999 in an emergency.

 - Having early, often and open conversations with a child or young person about their online activity can help them understand who to trust online and empower them to avoid or safely deal with inappropriate contact.
 Internet Matters provides lots of advice and tips about how to start the conversation